What are Shared accounts?

 When you open a Shared account, you and your partner will each have an individual account (that belongs to just you) and the Shared account (which you both own).

-You can learn more about what it’s like to co-own a bank account in this article, and a bit more about Shared accounts in general in this one!
+Before opening a Shared account, take a quick look at this article to learn a bit more about co-owning a bank account.
 It’s also a good idea to talk with your partner about how you’ll be using the account.
 What expenses and income will you share, and what (if any) will you choose to keep separate?
 Are you eager to analyze your spending trends or budget with Goals?
 If so, what system would you like to use?

 Inviting someone to open a Shared account